Canadian Parks and Wilderness Society

 About Canadian Parks and Wilderness Society:

-Founded in 1963, Canadian Parks and Wilderness Society (CPAWS) works to protect Canada's natural environment.
-Its main goal is to help Canada protect at least 25% of its land and oceans by 2025 and 30% by 2030.
+Founded in 1963, Canadian Parks and Wilderness Society (CPAWS) works to protect Canada’s land, freshwater, and oceans.
+Its main goal is to help Canada protect at least 25% of its land and oceans by 2025 and 30% by 2030, with the ultimate goal of 50%.
 CPAWS states that at least 30% to 70% of land and ocean systems need protection to sustain vital ecosystems.
 CPAWS consists of a national office in Ottawa and 13 regional chapters.
 Canadian Parks and Wilderness Society runs two main programs: Conservation and Conservation Awareness.

 My anchor